mdditt2000/anz-f5-engage/README.md

     - "--custom-resource-mode=true"

-* To deploy the CIS controller in cluster mode update CIS deploymemt arguments as follows for kubernetes.
+* To deploy the CIS controller in cluster mode update CIS deployment arguments as follows for kubernetes.

     - "--pool-member-type=cluster"
     - "--flannel-name=fl-vxlan"